brendansparrow/phaser-games/README.md

 # phaser-games
-A collection of games built using Phaser.js
+A collection of games built using Phaser.js.

+To add:
+- Breakout
+- Asteroids
+- Snake
+- Frogger
+- RPG
+- Metroidvania
+- Procedurally generated